 Pocket Beaches

-Between Beano Creek and Yuquot Beach are several possible camp spots with no particular names.
+Between Beano Creek and Sunrise Beach are several possible camp spots with no particular names.
 These smaller pocket beach camps are not the nicest on the trail, but will definitely suffice.
 Some are near decent water sources.
 Callicum Creek is the best and most reliable source in this section of the Nootka Trail.

-Yuquot Beach
+Sunrise Beach

-The camp on Yuquot Beach is lovely because you are close to Yuquot (1 km) and past the final tidal lagoon obstacle of Tsa’tsil.
+The camp on Sea Stack Beach is lovely because you are close to Yuquot (1 km) and past the final tidal lagoon obstacle of Tsa’tsil.
 It is a fine spot to rest and recover on the final evening.
 A sea stack and a good creek mark the spot.
 The creek may disappear under the sand before meeting the ocean.
 There is a nice camp spot high on the pebble beach between the logs.
 There is also a more established space with driftwood furniture at the edge of the forest, should you prefer.

 Trip Reports